 * Increased penetration of high-end innovative products

-Bracing & supports (B&S) include products used to support joints and other body parts for therapeutic and preventative purposes. Össur offers a comprehensive line of products with primary focus on osteoarthritis and injury solutions including devices supporting the spine, knee, hip, foot, ankle, and hands.
+Bracing & Supports include products used to provide support for therapeutic and preventative purposes. Össur offers a comprehensive line of products with primary focus on osteoarthritis and injury solutions including devices supporting the spine, knee, hip, foot, ankle, and hands.

 Primary Sales Channels